Environment Variables

 Overview

-AppLighter uses a flexible adapter system that lets you choose your database backend.
-Configuration is done through environment variables in each app directory.
+AppLighter uses Vibecode DB with a flexible adapter system that lets you choose your database backend.
+Configuration is done through environment variables in your .env file.

 Quick Setup